What’s in this article

 Four Categories of Goods & Services Tax (GST) in Singapore

-With regard to GST, all supplies in Singapore are divided into four categories.
+GST divides all supplies in Singapore into four categories.

 Like Exempt Supplies, Out-of-scope supplies are also not subject to GST.

-Where a taxable person publicly displays or advertises the price of any supply of goods or services made or intended to be made, the price shown must include GST, as per the GST Regulations.
-Any taxable person who intends to display GST-exclusive prices is required to seek the approval by the IRAS to do so.
-Retailers are required to state GST-inclusive prices on their receipts and simplified tax invoices printed with the words “amount payable includes GST”.
+According to the GST Regulations, if a taxable person publicly displays or advertises the price of any supply of goods or services, the price shown must include GST.
+Any taxable person intending to display GST-exclusive prices must seek approval from IRAS.
+Retailers must state GST-inclusive prices on their receipts and simplified tax invoices, printing them with the words “amount payable includes GST”.

-However, they are not required to show the amount of GST payable separately.
+However, they do not need to show the amount of GST payable separately.

-GST is chargeable on any supply of goods or services made in Singapore if it is a taxable supply made by a taxable person, also known as a GST-registered person, as part of a business transaction.
+A taxable supply made by a taxable person, also known as a GST-registered person, as part of a business transaction, incurs GST on any supply of goods or services made in Singapore.

 GST on Imported Goods Into Singapore

 According to the GST Act, the importation of goods into Singapore is subject to GST.
-GST is imposed and charged in the same way that customs duty is.
+The government imposes and charges GST in the same way as customs duty.
 Singapore Customs is responsible for the collection of GST on imported goods.
-Where a person who belongs outside Singapore supplies a service not specified in the Fourth Schedule to a recipient who belongs in Singapore for business reasons, the recipient is regarded as having supplied the service in Singapore and must therefore account for GST, as per Section 14 of the GST Act.
+Section 14 of the GST Act states that if a person outside Singapore provides a service not specified in the Fourth Schedule to a recipient in Singapore for business reasons, the recipient must account for GST as if they supplied the service in Singapore.

 Benefits of GST in Singapore